Wesley26/wd-react-portfolio/README.md

 3. components folder:

 - **navMaster:**
-- `NavContent.ts`: Contains all JavaScript functionality for the navigational web components.
+- `NavContent.ts`: Contains all TypeScript functionality for the navigational web components.
 All navigational web components import their variables from this custom hook ts file.

 - **components root:**
 - `Footer.tsx`: The footer web component for wd-react-portfolio.